 George Lewis, or George I as he was later known, was born in the German duchy of Brunswick-Luneberg in 1660, the year of the Restoration.
-He was the son of Ernest Augustus, Elector of Hanover and Sophia, the daughter of Elizabeth Stuart the 'Winter Queen' of Bavaria, herself the daughter of the first Stuart King James I and VI.George I
+He was the son of Ernest Augustus, Elector of Hanover and Sophia, the daughter of Elizabeth Stuart, the Winter Queen of Bohemia herself the daughter of the first Stuart King James I and VI.George I

 George's mother, Sophia of Hanover, was a cultured and intelligent woman who spoke five languages, an English visitor to Hanover described her as "a woman of incomparable knowledge in divinity, philosophy, history and the subjects of all sorts of books", she was also a lady of shrewd common sense and an even temperament.
 His father, Ernest Augustus, although possessing courage, was a man of limited mental capacity, who was cold and reserved and his main interests in life seemed to be the pursuit of horses and women.
 An uninspiring figure, George himself was described by one observer to be "low of stature, of features coarse, of aspect dull and placid."

 In 1680 he was invited over to England as a prospective suitor to James II's daughter, later to become Queen Anne.
 It seems that George Lewis, who history was to prove no gentleman, was unimpressed by the Princess and not keen to marry her, he returned to Hanover having failed to propose.